 In Colorado, as in many other states, the principle of “employment-at-will” is observed.

-This principle allows employers to terminate an employee’s employment without providing notice or justification, and it also permits employees to resign from their position without prior notice.
+This principle allows employers to terminate an employee’s employment without providing notice or justification, and it also permits employees to resign from their positions without prior notice.

 Learn more about Colorado Labor Laws through our detailed guide.